DaSEA-project/DaSEA-Network/README.md

 The aim of this code library is to assist researchers in investigation concerning cross-dependencies.
 The code library consists of operations over datasets for multiple software-ecosystems concerning and exploring the dependencies among them.

 # Data
-Get the latest dataset from [dasea.org](dasea.org) or generate new datasets with the [DaSEA-Tool](https://github.com/DaSEA-project/DASEA)
+Get the latest dataset from [dasea.org](dasea.org) or generate new datasets with the [DaSEA-Tool](https://github.com/DaSEA-project/DASEA) and place it in the data folder.
+Be aware of paths in scripts may vary from your operating system.

 # Requirements